Tollesbury Village, Essex Location map Aerial view

 The church stands at the highest part of the village.

-This view is opposite that part of Church Street known locally as 'The Square' looking along the High Street.
+This view of High Street is opposite that part of Church Street known locally as 'The Square' looking along the High Street.
 There are only two roads into Tollesbury, both start from Tolleshunt D'Arcy and end up in the High Street, and they are the only way out.

 Part of the King's Head pub can be seen on the corner to the left.

-Built around 1700 this wooden building would have been where drunks were held until they sobered up.
+The wooden Lock-up was built around 1700 and would have been where drunks were held until they sobered up.

 The inset shows a close-up of the small grill in the door which was the only place that air and light could get in.